 Information about our breeding ethics.

-I have high expectations of pet owners and all pets are desexed prior to going to their new homes, so as not to end up as slaves in a breeding factory.
-That is not negotiable.
+I have high expectations of pet owners and all new homes are scrutinised prior to going to their new homes, so as not to end up as slaves in a breeding factory.
 I only sell show dogs to people who have experience with grooming show poodles or who enter into a legally binding contract of co-ownership which allows me to limit my financial damages should the puppy be bred from without my consent.
 This is the type of contract that I had to enter into when I first started with showing poodles in 2007 and is typical in the poodle world.
 (We have had poodles since 1996.)
-The only dog that have I let go on main registry as an entire dog - supposedly for show purposes, has since disappeared, with the owner not contactable.
+A dog that have I let go on main registry as an entire dog - supposedly for show purposes - has since shown up in the pedigrees of dogs from a kennel that I would not have been permitted to sell to, by the owner of the sire of the dog.
 This has reinforced my resolve in this matter.

 I test for all known inherited illnesses, except where the parents are proven by DNA testing to be free of those illnesses.
 I also do a temperament test at 7 weeks and a kidney function test at 8 weeks (for puppies with mutant Renal Dysplasia genes).
 I test my adult dogs for hip scores to ensure that there are no issues with hereditary hip dysplasia.
-The international breed average for standard poodles is 12.02.
-The lower the score the better and my girls are tested at 7 (Bacall) and 10 (Hannah).
 It is not possible to test puppies as the scoring for these x-rays is not done before 12 months of age.
-Breeding with dogs that are better than the breed average is the best way forward for the improvement of any breed.
+Breeding with dogs that have low hip scores is the best way forward for the improvement of any breed.
 (Traumatic hip dysplasia can happen to any dog as a result from an injury to the hip joint/s regardless of how sound they are.)